nor-mal/detailing_store/README.md

 # detailing_store
 E-commerce web app build with Python, Django, SQLite, JQuery and JS

-This Django project runs in the development mode and the below setup guide assumes that it will be run on local machine:
+This Django project runs in the development mode and the below setup guide assumes that it will be run on a local machine:

-1. Create your virtual environment to install neccesary packages to run the project.
+1. Create your virtual environment to install necessary packages to run the project `conda create --name yourenvname` - this will be a command to use if you are using Anaconda to manage your virtual environments
-  - requirenments.txt included
-  - I am using Anaconda to manage my virtual environments so in my case installation command would look like that:
+2. Activate your virtual environment.

-    `conda create --name yourenvname`
+    `conda activate yourenvname`
+3. Install requried packages to run the project by using requienments.txt file.
+    `conda install --file requirements.txt`
+5. Install PayPal checkout server by typing:
+    `pip install paypal-checkout-serversdk`
+6. You will need to have Paypal sandbox account created to be able to set the below values:

+In the de